-How does a disease like Alzheimer’s spread across the brain?
-Degenerative diseases including Alzheimer’s, Parkinson’s and other dementias are what is called prion-like, meaning they happen because proteins in the brain misfold and change their structure.
+Tau protein tangles (or neurofibrillary tangles) are a hallmark of Alzheimer’s disease, but what role do they play?
+First, you need to understand how a disease like Alzheimer’s spread across the brain.
+Degenerative diseases including Alzheimer’s, Parkinson’s and other dementias are “prion-like,” meaning they happen because proteins in the brain misfold and change their structure.
 Once one protein misfolds, the same process can spread to other parts of the brain, causing many cells to misfold.
 That results in what we call tau tangles.
-We spoke to Jeffrey Kordower, Ph.D., Director of Neurobiology at Rush University, about the correlation of tau tangles and brain degeneration, and how to prevent tau tangles from happening in the first place.
+We spoke to Jeffrey Kordower, Ph.D., Director of Neurobiology at Rush University, about the correlation of tau protein tangles and brain degeneration, and how to prevent tau tangles from happening in the first place.

 - We have the ability to clear beta-amyloid plaques, but that doesn’t reverse or prevent memory loss.
-Scientists like Kordower are now looking at tau tangles as having a stronger correlation with Alzheimer’s
+Scientists like Kordower are now looking at abnormal tau proteins as having a stronger correlation with Alzheimer’s

-- Many drugs aimed at clearing tau are in phase three clinical trials
+- Many drugs aimed at clearing neurofibrillary tangles are in phase three clinical trials

-Being Patient: You have done a lot of research into Parkinson’s Disease, but now you’re looking into the tau tangles.
-You are in the so-called “tau tangles camp”.
-Tell me a little bit about your research with tau and why you believe that tau may unlock a lot of the mystery around Alzheimer’s.
+Being Patient: You have done a lot of research into Parkinson’s Disease, but now you’re looking into tau proteins.
+You are in the so-called “tau tangles camp,” meaning you suspect it plays a larger role than beta-amyloid plaques.
+Tell me a little bit about your research with tau protein and why you believe that tau may unlock a lot of the mystery around Alzheimer’s.

-Being Patient: But hasn’t science been working on the presumption that the plaques come first followed by the tangles?
+Being Patient: But hasn’t science been working on the presumption that the amyloid plaques come first, followed by the tangles?

-Being Patient: To what extent can we isolate how much damage has been caused postmortem in brain plaques versus tangles?
+Being Patient: To what extent can we isolate how much damage has been caused postmortem in brain amyloid plaques versus neurofibrillary tangles?

 Jeffrey Kordower: You only get one snapshot in a postmortem brain.
 What you have to do is look at a lot of different brains that have a spread of cognitive dysfunction in the patient population that were generous enough to donate these brains.